astack-tech/astack/examples/simple-browser-use/README.md

-# Browser Use Example
+# Simple Browser Use Example

 This example demonstrates how to use AStack to build a browser automation pipeline that can understand natural language intents, execute web browsing tasks, and return formatted results.

 ## Overview

-The Browser Use example showcases:
+The Simple Browser Use example showcases:

 1. Natural language task planning using an LLM-powered agent
 2. Browser automation with Playwright